Enterprise-CMCS/macpro-mdct-mfp/services/app-api/db/README.md

 ## Using the script

+### Create filled WP and filled SAR

+Choosing this option will create two WPs - one filled unsubmitted WP and one approved WP - and a filled unsubmitted SAR.

 ### Work Plan (WP)

 Choosing this option will reveal more options to create a WP with a specific status.
 You can also get a single WP or all WPs from a state, and the JSON response will print in the terminal.